Dangers of Defective Car Batteries

 A news story out of Osceola, Florida from June brought up some concerns about the dangers of defective car batteries.
 According to the article, Latifa Lincoln and her young daughter died when they were involved in a single-car fender-bender along Florida’s Turnpike.
 What had the authorities baffled, was that there was no evidence in the vehicle to suggest they had sustained any injuries.
 When the officers arrived on the scene, a strong odor that was permeating from the vehicle and drew them back.
 Months of investigating determined that they died from Hydrogen Sulfide Intoxication, that was likely a defect from the car’s battery.

 Most batteries are found under the hood of the car, but in this case the victim’s battery for her car was located under the drivers seat.
 Most people are probably unaware of the dangers of Hydrogen Sulfide Intoxication.
 Most people are also probably unaware that they have come into contact with this compound gas until it is too late.
-Some interesting facts on the gas are listed below, as well as other dangers of defective car batteries.
-What you should know and advice on when your car battery may be needing replacement.
+Some interesting facts on the gas are listed below, as well as other dangers of defective car batteries, brakes & tires.

 Hydrogen Sulfide – What is it?